jakekausler/Kingmaker-Kingdom-Rules-Parsing/Settlement Structures.md

 ## Structure 2
 -
 ; Building
-A jail is a fortified structure that houses criminals, prisoners, or dangerous monsters separate from the rest of society.
+A jail is a fortified <<structure|Settlement-Structures>> that houses criminals, prisoners, or dangerous monsters separate from the rest of society.
 -

 **Lots** 1; **Cost** 4 Lumber, 2 Ore, 4 Stone